raspberrypilearning/cyoa-web/en/step_4.md

 In this step, we're going to take all of your webpages and link to them through the choices you offered your reader.
 Before we do that though, we need to understand a little bit more about hyperlinks and how they work.

-You've definitely seen hyperlinks before (you followed one to get to *this* web page!)
+<p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">You've definitely seen hyperlinks before (you followed one to get to *this* web page!)
 Links are found on nearly all web pages.
 They allow users to navigate their way through the internet from page to page, just by clicking.
-You know they are there because when you move your mouse pointer over a hyperlink it becomes a little hand.
+You know they are there because when you move your mouse pointer over a hyperlink it becomes a little hand. </p>

 By default, links will appear as follows in all browsers (but you can change this with CSS!):